CARWOOD MOTOR UNITS LIMITED: MODERN SLAVERY STATEMENT FOR FINANCIAL YEAR ENDED 22/23 ISSUED PURSUANT TO SECTION 54 OF THE MODERN SLAVERY ACT 2015

 OUR SUPPLY CHAIN

-We value the trusted and long-term relationships we have within our supply chain.
+Carwood have a zero-tolerance approach to Modern Slavery within our business and Supply Chain, we value the trusted and long-term relationships we have within our supply chain.
 We expect our supply chain to recognise and support our values.
 We endeavour to work with our supply chain in a collaborative, open and transparent way and will never knowingly deal with or support any businesses who are involved with human slavery or trafficking.

 OUR POLICIES ON SLAVERY AND HUMAN TRAFFICKING